cs1302uga/cs1302-str-list/README.md

   include information that someone reading your code would need to know but not someone using it (that is more appropriate for a Javadoc comment).
-A good heuristic for this: if you can imagine that, after six months, you might not be able to tell in under a few seconds what a code block is doing, then then you probably need to write some in-line comments.
+A good heuristic for this: if you can imagine that, after six months, you might not be able to tell in under a few seconds what a code block is doing, then you probably need to write some in-line comments.

 ### Absolute Requirements